-The 2014 season marks his 13th as the Bronco head coach.
-Rast has done a remarkable job developing young talent, most recently seeing 2012 senior forward Erik Hurtado taken No. 5 overall in the 2013 MLS SuperDraft.
+The 2016 season marks his 15th as the Bronco head coach.
+Rast has done a remarkable job developing young talent, recently seeing forward Erik Hurtado taken No. 5 overall in the 2013 MLS SuperDraft.
 Two of his 2011 seniors, Mykell Bates and Brandon Zimmerman were also drafted by MLS clubs.
 Hurtado - the 2012 WCC Player of the Year - was also named an All-American by the NSCAA and classmate Larry Jackson was honored as the WCC's Goalkeeper of the Year in 2012.

-The announcement of Rast being named the 2010 WCC 'Coach of the Year' marked the fourth time he has earned the honor.
-It was his first since he guided SCU to consecutive league titles in 2006 and 2007.
+The announcement of Rast being named the 2015 WCC 'Coach of the Year' marked the fifth time he has earned the honor and his first since 2010.
+Rast also earned the honor when he guided SCU to consecutive league titles in 2006 and 2007.
 The Broncos advanced into the NCAA College Cup Final Four in 2006.
 He also guided Santa Clara to the WCC Championship and was named the league’s coach of the year in 2003.

 The Broncos finished the year strong in 2009, going unbeaten in their last five matches.
 Despite going 10-20-12 in 2008-09, 2008 defender and All-WCC First Team honoree Jide Ogunbiyi shined and became the second highest Major League Soccer draft pick in SCU history as he was chosen No. 18 overall by the New York Red Bulls.
 Thirteen Broncos were named to All-WCC teams in 2008 and 2009, while four earned NSCAA/adidas Scholar Athlete honors.